Summary

 ANSWER:

-The narrator usually keeps his money "carefully sewed up in the lining of my coat."
-This is not generally considered a safe or secure way to keep one's money because it can be lost or stolen more easily than if it were in a bank.
+The narrator keeps his money sewn in his coat lining.
+This is unsafe, as it can be lost or stolen more easily than storing it in a bank.